Everything You Need to Know About German Reflexive Verbs

 How to Determine the Correct Reflexive Pronoun

 In German, reflexive pronouns reflect the case of the reflexive verb.
-Some reflexive verbs have a determined case, while others can change between accusative and dative depending on what’s going on in the sentence.
+Some reflexive verbs have a determined case, while others can change between accusative and dative, depending on what’s going on in the sentence.

 That being said, don’t confuse these reflexive pronouns with accusative and dative personal pronouns, which aren’t reflexive.

-How to Structure and Conjugate German Reflexive Verbs
+How to Conjugate German Reflexive Verbs

 Accusative Reflexive Verbs and Pronouns

-The verb sich duschen means “to shower.”
-It’s an accusative reflexive verb.
-If we wanted to say, “I showered yesterday,” we’d use ich and the corresponding accusative form of the “myself” reflexive pronoun to complete the sentence.
+If we wanted to say, “I showered yesterday,” we’d use ich and the corresponding accusative form of the “myself” reflexive pronoun (mich) to complete the sentence.
 After conjugating duschen to the ich form, say in simple past, we’d have:

 Ich duschte mich gestern.
 (I showered yesterday.)